 However, the researchers also had to make sure the model doesn’t just dish out a maximum number and potency of doses.
 Whenever the model chooses to administer all full doses, therefore, it gets penalized, so instead chooses fewer, smaller doses.
 “If all we want to do is reduce the mean tumor diameter, and let it take whatever actions it wants, it will administer drugs irresponsibly,” Shah says.
 “Instead, we said, ‘We need to reduce the harmful actions it takes to get to that outcome.’”

 This represents an “unorthodox RL model, described in the paper for the first time,” Shah says, that weighs potential negative consequences of actions (doses) against an outcome (tumor reduction).
 Traditional RL models work toward a single outcome, such as winning a game, and take any and all actions that maximize that outcome.
-On the other hand, the researchers’ model, at each action, has flexibility to find a dose that doesn’t necessarily solely maximize tumor reduction, but that strikes a perfect balance between maximum tumor reduction and low toxicity.
+On the other hand, the researchers’ model, at each action, has the flexibility to find a dose that doesn’t necessarily solely maximize tumor reduction, but that strikes a perfect balance between maximum tumor reduction and low toxicity.
 This technique, he adds, has various medical and clinical trial applications, where actions for treating patients must be regulated to prevent harmful side effects.